 - Works Cited (Page)

-- Mention citations in the text, and necessarily include works cited page that shows your work's transparency.
-Academic Honesty is something IB is very strict and particular about, and your investigation should reflect the honesty of your work.
+- Mention citations in the text, and include a works cited page showing your work's transparency.
+Academic Honesty is something IB is very strict and particular about, and your investigation should reflect the Honesty of your work.

 - Citation is essential for any investigation.